 NIAAA supports conferences, symposia and workshops focusing on alcohol-research related topics.
-Conference grants using the R13/U13 mechanism must be submitted electronically in response to the active funding opportunity announcement (FOA).
+Conference grants using the R13/U13 mechanism must be submitted electronically in response to active parent R13 funding opportunity announcement (PA 20 207).

 As stated in the Conference Grant FOA, it is expected that organizers of NIH-supported conferences and scientific meetings take steps to maintain a safe and respectful environment for all attendees by providing an environment free from discrimination and harassment, sexual or otherwise. consistent with Federal civil rights laws, NOT-OD-15-152, Civil Rights Protections in NIH-Supported Research, Programs, Conferences and Other Activities, and the Guidelines for Inclusion of Women, Minorities, and Persons with Disabilities in NIH-Supported Conference Grants policy.